gatecrasher777/ytcog/README.md

 ## Disclaimer
 YouTube can and will change how their innertube api works at any time.
 So potential disruptions are likely in the future.
 I will try to evolve and adapt this library asap, but without gaurantees.

-### Acknowledgement to the following node-js projects on which ytfomo depends:
+### Acknowledgement to the following node-js projects on which ytcog depends:

 * [miniget](https://github.com/fent/node-miniget) (robust web requests)
 * [ffmpeg-static](https://github.com/eugeneware/ffmpeg-static) (muxing video & audio when necessary)